king-watson/debugging-kw-hw/README.md

 # Crushing Bugs
 Use the in-class build files and fix the bugs that were discovered in class.
-Use JS to complete these tasks
+First plan out how you are going to approach the two problems.
+You will have to identify them and think of ways to fix it.
+Then go ahead and fix it.
+Use JS to complete the actions and make sure you understand what you are changing.
 ## Installation
 No Installation is required.
 ## Usage